Cataract Phaco Surgery Overview

 - The second appointment is for an eye test for glasses 1 week after the operation when the eye has settled.
 Most restrictions are lifted at 1-week visit.

-- The third appointment will be 4 weeks after your operation.
-The doctor will check the eye; advise you on looking after it; give you any further eye drops needed; and advise on a change of glasses, if required.
+- The third appointment is usually 5 weeks after the surgery.
+The doctor will check the eye; adjust the eye drops, if needed; and advise on a change of glasses, if required.

 WHAT ARE THE RISKS?